pulkit0512/Java8Features/ReadMe.md

 count – Returns a long with the total no of elements in the Stream.

 sorted - Sort the elements in the stream

+### Stream API – filter()
+filter – filters the elements in the stream.

+Input to the filter is a Predicate Functional Interface.